BLA'S TORVI SYSTEM

 The Tsrivi Sub-division is made of the Akunu Clan, Buami Clan and Nyavor Clan.

-Members of the Tsrivi Sub-division collectively refer to the members of the two original clans of Bladzigbe i.e. Kpoŋɛ Clan and Vule Clan as their TƆVIWO and vice versa.
+Members of the Tsrivi Sub-division collectively refer to the members of the Kpoŋɛ and Vule clans of Bladzigbe Sub-division as their TƆVIWO and vice versa.

-When death occurs in the Tsrivi Sub-division, the Tsrivimetsitsie would request for ASIXEƉEAMEŊLA from Bladzigbemetsitsie during the occasion of TORVIDALI (TƆVIDALI).
+When death occurs in the Tsrivi Sub-division, the Tsrivimetsitsie would request for ASIXEƉEAMEŊLA from Bladzigbemetsitsie during the occasion of TƆVIDALI.
 The Bladzigbemetsitsie upon receiving the request would confer with his elderly kinsmen and select a man from either the Kpoŋɛ Clan or Vule Clan.

-When death occurs in any of the two original clans of Bladzigbe i.e. the Kpoŋɛ Clan and Vule Clan, the Bladzigbemetsitsiewould request for ASIXEƉEAMEŊLA from Tsrivimetsitsie during the occasion of TƆVIDALI.
+When death occurs in any of either Kpoŋɛ clan or Vule clan of Bladzigbe Sub-division i.e. the Bladzigbemetsitsie would request for ASIXEƉEAMEŊLA from Tsrivimetsitsie during the occasion of TƆVIDALI.
 The Tsrivimetsitsie upon receiving the request would confer with his elderly kinsmen and select a man from the Akunu Clan, Buami Clan or Nyavor Clan.

 The Ayim Clan select ASIXEƉEAMEŊLA from ONLY WITHIN the Ayim Clan but from outside the deceased person’s family.